 In addition, they traveled to the U.S.A. when my mother was twelve and I can’t thank them enough for making that journey.
 Imagine if her and my dad never met?
 Crazy how it all works out.

-I hope I captured a bit of the feel of the culture and created a piece that will be cherished for years to come.
+Likewise, I hope I captured a bit of the feel of the culture and created a piece that will be cherished for years to come.

 Now for some more fun!
 Because Zibra and I are all about getting the right DIY tools into your hands, we’re giving a boxed set of my favorite brushes to you.
 Just imagine the possibilities!

 Easy entry – just complete the widget below for as many entries as you like (you can get more entries daily).
 Open to U.S. and Canada residents 18 years of age or older.
 Winner will be notified via email and with have 24 hours to claim their prize.
-Be sure to check your spam!!
+Also, be sure to check your spam!!

 Do pin and share my vintage blanket chest makeover to inspire others to see past the dog chewed mess and see the potential that lies instead.